leestott/DSDemo/minilabs/readme.md

 ## This folder contains minilabs

-This folder holds the minilabs
+This folder holds the minilabs using the Python Otter-Grader Library Simply run the .ipynb in each of the folders.